Robust Pose Transfer with Dynamic Details using Neural Video Rendering

 {\bf Relevance of pose label condition.} \yt{To characterize the dynamic details of human surface from hybrid texture under the varying poses, we condition the D$^2$G-Net with current pose labels.
-Note that although there is implicit pose information in the human foreground of texture feature, the varying feature during training process would disturb the converge of the translation network.
-We report the result with and without pose label condition (denoted as ``w/o condition``) in Fig~\ref{fig:ablation}.}
+Note that although there exists implicit pose information in the human foreground of texture feature, the varying feature during training process would disturb the converge of the translation network. \ytt{We report the result without pose label condition (denoted as ``w/o Pose cond``) in Fig.~\ref{fig:ablation}.}}

-{\bf Regular loss.} Since our whole network is trained end-to-end and both the UV generator and D$^2$G-Net are learnable, they will interfering with each other and result in unreasonable local optimum.
-Therefore we add the regularize loss term to stablize the output of the UV generator.
-We visualize the results with and without regular loss in Fig~\ref{fig:regular}.

-{\bf Temporal loss.} We compare the temporal coherence of generated results with and without temporal loss (``w/o.
-Temp'') using metric defined in Eq.~\ref{equ:temporal_error}, and replace the temporal loss with a two-frame video discriminator (``Video D'').
-The results are shown in Table~\ref{table:temporal}.
-It can be seen that temporal loss suppresses the inconsistency between adjacent frames effectively.
-The generated results are visualized in Fig.~\ref{fig:temporal}. \yt{Moreover, by adopting the temporal loss we enforce our neural renderer to learn the temporal coherence implicitly and hence the flow warp module is not needed during the inference stage.
-By this means the computation complexity is reduced and the inference time decreases.
-We report single 512x512 frame inference time in Table~\ref{table:inference_time} with a Nvidia Tesla P40 GPU.}

-{\bf Selection of pose labels.} In this part, we perform an ablation study to verify the impact of each input component of our UV generator, including only 2D skeleton (``2D''), normal map (used in DTL~\cite{dynamic_texture}) and our full input ((``2D+3D''), or ``Ours'').
-The comparison results are shown in Table~\ref{table:tex_gen_input}.